Corpuscular theory of light: Pierre Gassendi's atomist matter theory

-Corpuscular theories

 Corpuscular theories, or corpuscularianism, are similar to the theories of atomism, except that in atomism the atoms were supposed to be indivisible, whereas corpuscles could in principle be divided.
 Corpuscles are single, infinitesimally small, particles that have shape, size, color, and other physical properties that alter their functions and effects in phenomena in the mechanical and biological sciences.
 This later led to the modern idea that compounds have secondary properties different from the elements of those compounds.
 Gassendi asserts that corpuscles are particles that carry other substances and are of different types.
 These corpuscles are also emissions from various sources such as solar entities, animals, or plants.
 Robert Boyle was a strong proponent of corpuscularianism and used the theory to exemplify the differences between a vacuum and a plenum, by which he aimed to further support his mechanical philosophy and overall atomist theory.
 About a half-century after Gassendi, Isaac Newton used existing corpuscular theories to develop his particle theory of the physics of light.

-Isaac Newton
+Newtonian theory of light

 Isaac Newton worked on optics throughout his research career, conducting various experiments and developing hypotheses to explain his results.
 He dismissed Descartes' theory of light because he rejected Descartes’ understanding of space, which derived from it.
 With the publication of Opticks in 1704, Newton for the first time took a clear position supporting a corpuscular interpretation, though it would fall on his followers to systemise the theory.

 In the 1718 edition of Opticks, Newton added several uncertain hypotheses about the nature of light, formulated as queries.
 In query (Qu.)
 16, he wondered whether the way a quavering motion of a finger pressing against the bottom of the eye causes the sensation of circles of colour is similar to how light affects the retina, and whether the independent continuation of the induced sensation for about a second indicates a vibrating nature of the motions in the eye.
 In Qu.
 17, Newton compared the vibrations to the waves propagating in concentric circles after a stone has been thrown in water, and to "the Vibrations or Tremors excited in the Air by percussion".
 He therefore proposed that light rays would similarly excite waves of vibrations in a reflecting or refracting medium, which in turn could overtake the rays of light and alternately accelerate and retard them.
 Newton then suggested in Qu.
 18 and Qu.
 19 that light propagates through vacuum via a very subtle "Aethereal Medium", just like heat was thought to spread.